szuhow/ml-zoomcamp-2024/midterm/README.md

-Sure, here is the updated

-README.md

- with the requested additions:

 # Diabetes Prediction using Random Forest

 This project aims to predict the presence of diabetes in patients using the Random Forest algorithm.
 The dataset contains various health-related features of patients, and the goal is to build a model that can accurately predict whether a patient has diabetes based on these features.